aptech/docs/docs/CR-olsmt.rst

                 :"qr": Solves for the parameter estimates using a  qr decomposition.
                 :"svd": Solves for the parameter estimates using a singular value decomposition.
+            * - oc0.weights
+              - Kx1 Vector, if defined, specifies weights to be used in the weighted least squares.
+If not defined, ordinary least squares will be computed.
+            * - oc0.weightsVar
+              - String, name of the variable used for weighting.
+Only valid if dataset and formula is specified.
+Will override any weights in *oCtl.weights*.
     :type oc0: struct

     :return oout: instance of :class:`olsmtOut` struct containing the following members: